nbrownus/node-relp/README.md

 ### TODO

 - Build a RELP client
-- Catch parse errors and disconnect the server
+- Make sure to test parse errors/trying to syslog before open closes the socket
 - Ensure transaction id increments monotonically and disconnect if not
-- Fix socket id stuff, using array index is borked